Kiriji War: 1878

 It was about these periods the idea of single forces alliance started to grow around many eastern kingdoms. the eastern Yoruba people began to raise a new set of leading warriors.
 They were slaves, war boys and free born who had gone to Ibadan to receive the best military training in the art of war.
-They were Ogedemgbe of Ilesa, Aduloju and Falowo of Ado; Prince Fabunmi of Okemesi, Fakuade and Olugbosun of Oye, Adeyale of Ila, Odu of Ogbagi and Bakare of Afa.
+They were Ogedemgbe of Ilesa, Aduloju and Falowo of Ado; Prince Fabunmi of Okemesi, Erinfolami Fakuade and Olugbosun of Oye, Adeyale of Ila, Odu of Ogbagi and Bakare of Afa.
 They came back to set up their private armies who were fiercely loyal and stood to gain in the successes of their leader.
 They were adored and respected.
 They all had personal score to settle with Ibadan because of the horror they and their people had gone through and still yet.
 Another act that encouraged the alliance was the opening of the Ondo road from Ilaje and Ikale countries in the 1870s.
 The road made it easier to trade and procure arms and ammunition.

 About 1858, some Ekiti and Ijesa who were returnees from Sierra-Leone and Americas or those not shipped away who were domiciled in Lagos formed Ijesa Association then later as at 1876, transformed into Ekiti-Parapo Society.
 They were supposed to be a Christian union but were worried about the horror their people were being subjected by Ibadan and wanted to change the situation.
 They requested military trainings from the Lagos Administrator.
 Unlike access through Abeokuta and Ijebu which allowed Ibadan to monitor movements to the interior, the opening up of alternate Ondo road allowed the Society to be more involved in the affairs of their people because it allowed them to visit.
 Some who moved in permanently were used to pass information to Lagos.